EclecticGriffin/notsciibot/README.md

 This is also subtly different from the policy gradient approach with regard to negative states.
 A policy gradient will always naively avoid negative states.
-An actor-critic approach behaves slightly differently.
+An actor-critic approach may actually encourage actions from negative states.
 Consider a state that gives some negative reward where the critic has vastly overestimated the magnitude of the negative reward.
 This will result in a positive error meaning the action taken to this negative state would actually be encouraged.

 At first brush this might seem quite strange, why would we encourage